jmyers7/book/_build/html/_sources/chapters/09-info-theory.md

 ```
 &nbsp;

 can be no more than the amount of "information" that flows directly from $X$ to $Y$.
 Indeed, if this were _not_ the case, then we must imagine that somehow additional "information" is "created" in the link from $Y$ to $Z$.
 But intuition suggests that that is not possible.
+Or, from another point of view, the inequality says that what $Z$ "knows" about $X$ is not more than what $Y$ "knows" about $X$.

-In our disease model, the inequality {eq}`data-processing-eq` is telling us that the amount of "influence" that the presence of the disease has on a subject's decision to leave on vacation is no more than the amount of "influence" that the result of the test has on the decision.
-Moreover, in the case that equality holds in {eq}`data-processing-eq`, then we have a model of the form
+In our disease/test/vacation model, the inequality {eq}`data-processing-eq` is telling us that whether a subject decides to leave on vacation is not any better a test for the disease than the test itself.
+That is, unless equality holds in {eq}`data-processing-eq`, in which case we have a model of the form

 ```{image} ../img/markov-03.svg
 :width: 40%